tzachbon/css-webpack-plugin-example/README.md

 - css-plugin
 ```

-The `example-package` is an example for the use of the loader and the plugin.
+We have an example from couple of frameworks, you can find them under `example-*`

 ### Bootstrap